yanntrividic/idml-pandoc-reader/CONTRIBUTING.md

 * [ ] Linebreaks in headers isn't supported with the AsciiDoc writer
 * [ ] ID attributes are not supported in headers with the AsciiDoc writer
 * [ ] Brackets in asciidoc are broken
+* [ ] Wrapped elements with same attributes collapse with several occurrences of the same attribute (see `roles-to-classes.lua`)
+* [ ] AsciiDoc writer does not support Blocks attributes.

 ### idml2xml